tonyespy/edgex-docs/docs_src/design/adr/0006-Service-Registry.md

 **Note** - Another point worth mentioning with respect to security services is that in the Geneva and Hanoi releases the service health checks registered by the services (and the associated ```IsServiceAvailable``` method) are used to orchestrate the ordered startup of the security services via a set of Consul scripts.
-This additional orchestration is only performed when EdgeX is deployed via docker.
+This additional orchestration is only performed when EdgeX is deployed via docker, and is slated to to be removed as part of the Ireland release.

 ## History
 After a bit of research reaching as far back as the California (0.6.1) release of EdgeX, I've managed to piece together why the